WZBSocialScienceCenter/tmtoolkit/doc/source/intro.rst

 offering good performance on large datasets by the means of vectorized operations (via NumPy) and parallel computation (using Python's *multiprocessing* module and the `loky <https://loky.readthedocs.io/>`_ package).
 The basis of tmtoolkit's text mining capabilities are built around `SpaCy <https://spacy.io/>`_, which offers a `wide range of language models <https://spacy.io/models>`_.
-Currently, the following languages are supported for the text mining:
+Currently, the following languages are supported for text mining:

 - Catalan